For some of us, our occupation involves a higher-than-normal risk to our safety and lives.

 The experts at Claybrooke understand how important life insurance is to individuals and families and how much more critical this coverage can be for those who put their safety and lives on the line daily.

-What Occupations are Considered ‘High Risk?’
+What Occupations are Considered ‘High Risk’

 The first step in securing life insurance for a high-risk occupation is identifying what “high risk” really means.

-Some examples of “high-risk” occupations include those who work in the Armed Forces, such as the Army, Navy, or RAF, firefighters and police officers, offshore workers, deep sea divers, pilots, and other individuals who work at heights.
+Some examples of “high-risk” occupations include those who work in the Armed Forces (such as the Army, Navy, or RAF), firefighters and police officers, offshore workers, deep-sea divers, pilots, and other individuals who work at heights.

-Click To Compare QuotesSince individuals who work in high risk occupations face a higher degree of danger, they are often seen as a higher risk to insurance companies.
+- Since individuals who work in high-risk occupations face a higher degree of danger, they are considered a higher risk to insurance companies.

-Because of this, many companies will give the individual an option with the Critical Illness Cover—they can either be placed at “normal terms” (no increase in price) or “special terms” (including a price increase).
+- Because of this, many companies will give the individual an option with the Critical Illness Cover.

 What Insurance Companies Need to Know